-You are already optimizing your site for search engines, right?
-But we bet you aren’t optimizing your images for search traffic!
+You’re already optimizing your site for search engines—right?
+But chances are, you’re not fully optimizing your images for search traffic.

 9 Steps to Optimize Images For Better Search Rankings